 The YMCA Triangle of Spirit, Mind, and Body captures the essence of the whole person who is living an integrated life.

-At Silver Bay, equity and inclusion are central to our mission and our impact.
-Welcoming people of diverse backgrounds, identities, and perspectives enriches our community, provides a safe space for bonds to grow, and inspires people to develop their potential.
-As our mission states, to foster relationships, strengthen communities and nurture spirit, mind and body for all.
+At Silver Bay, all are welcome.
+The variety of perspectives enriches our community, provides a safe space for bonds to grow, and inspires people to develop their potential.
 Silver Bay is a unique and special place that inspires us all to positively impact the communities where we live.

 The Board of Trustees is committed to upholding and living by the values of our mission.
-This includes developing strategies and initiatives to foster an inclusive environment at Silver Bay that actively welcomes and engages people with diverse backgrounds, identities, and perspectives.
-Commitment to these principles must become woven into everything we do.
-Therefore, the Board commits to continually evaluating and improving upon the ways that we incorporate these values into our work.
-We invite all members of the Silver Bay community to join us in living out our mission, thereby ensuring that diversity, equity and inclusion remain as core values of Silver Bay.
+This includes developing strategies and initiatives to cultivate an environment at Silver Bay that actively welcomes and engages people.
+We invite all members of the Silver Bay community to join us in living out our mission.

 Our Impact